Force myself to meditate…. This is something that I haven’t thought about for many years.

 However, forcing ourselves is never a good idea….
 It’s basically ‘a conflict of interest’ within ourselves, and will backfire against us.
 The negativity may even become so great as to make us give up our practice.

-But, if we can remember why we wanted to begin a meditation practice in the first place, it should provide us with the motivation we need to take the time and just do it.
+However, if we can remember why we wanted to begin a meditation practice in the first place, this should provide us with the motivation we need to take the time and just do it.

 I wish you well with your practice, and if you have any questions, send them to me in the comments section below and I’ll do my best to help keep you on track with your practice.